martinfuchs/DepthKit/README.md

 **Launch RGBDVisualize** and you should see the list of takes you just recorded.
 Only takes with color folders show up, so if you don't see one make sure it's fill out all the way.
 Select the take you'd like to visualize and click 'Create new Composition with this Scene'

 Assuming it's the first time loading this scene we need to **create a temporal alignment** between the two data streams.
 You'll be glad you clapped while shooting!
 On the timeline on the bottom you should see two rows of thumbnails, color and depth.
 Scrub through them both by clicking on the thumbnails and dr. You'll see the 3d wireframe changing as well as the preview thumbnails to the right.
-- You can use the arrow keys until you find the clap in both Depth and Color.
+You can use the arrow keys until you find the clap in both Depth and Color.
 The depth and color should roughly line up.
 This takes a bit of practice to get just right distinguish the depth from the color image.
-- Once you got it right, press "Set Color-Depth Time"
-	- scrub through the timeline by clicking on the bar with the yellow tickers.
+Once you got it right, press "Set Color-Depth Time".
+Scrub through the timeline by clicking on the bar with the yellow tickers.
 You should see the footage playing back in 3d with matched temporal and depth alignment

-- Now you'll want to adjust the X and Y shift to tweak the alignment to get it perfect.
+Now skip to the Texture Alignment tab to tweak the X and Y shift and scale to get it perfect, accounting for calibration errors.

 Just like in the calibrate step, clicking and dragging the mouse rotates the camera.
 WASD moves you like a first person video game.
 E and C boom up and down in space while R+Q rotate.
 Use the "Reset view" button helps when you get lost.

 #### COMPOSING

 Each Scene can have any number of compositions.
-A composition let's you render a scene in a different way, with a different in and out point, different camera moves, and different rendering styles.
+A composition let's you render a scene in a different way, with a different in and out point, changing camera perspectives and different rendering styles.

 A few tips

 - To create more contrast between positive and negative space, change the 'Simplify' level.
 - To clean the background away from clips, change the Z-threshold
 - The rendering styles are screen-blended onto one another.
 So you can get a lot of mileage out of combining points,wires, and meshes together and varying opacities.